BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 #### Some common error scenarios of nginx ingress

 **1. Missing annotation rewrite-target** </br>
-- I'm assume the ingress controller and backend service still running.
+- I'm assuming the ingress controller and backend service still running.
 This will return 404 errors. </br>

 - Specifically, the Ingress rule is set to match requests to the path /test, but without the rewrite-target annotation, the request path is not modified before being sent to the backend service.</br>